Pattern featuring yoga mat, block, and strap

 How to get started

-If you have never tried yoga, I would suggest that you find an instructor who can give you a couple of private lessons using Zoom or Facetime.
-They will teach you how to do the yoga poses (asanas) correctly and can make recommendations for the type of yoga that will be best for you.
+If you have never tried yoga, talk to your doctor before starting.
+I would then suggest that you find an instructor who can give you a couple of private lessons.
+They will teach you how to do the yoga poses correctly and can make recommendations for the type of yoga that will be best for you.
 Another thing you will learn is how to make modifications that work for you.
 If your balance is off, have a chair or use the wall to help you.
 Props are your friends in yoga.
 Use them.

 Finding the right class for you

 I personally like vinyasa flow classes for several reasons.
-The flow from one asana to the next helps with flexibility, mobility, and balance.
-The constant movement from one posture to the next can also get your heart rate up, giving you some cardio benefits.
-But keep in mind that this is not a substitute for recommended high-intensity workouts like cycling.
+The flow from 1 pose to the next helps with flexibility and balance.
+The constant movement from 1 posture to the next can also get my heart rate up, giving me some cardio benefits.

 Many senior centers and physical therapists offer chair yoga.
 For those who have trouble standing, this is ideal.
 Many of these classes will also help you learn how to get in and out of a chair more easily.